mseminatore/ann/README.md

 # Tensor library

 The `tensor` module provides the fundamental mathematical operations over vectors and matrices required by neural networks.

-The module does not currently support 3D, or rank 3, tensors.
+> The module does not currently support 3D, or rank 3, tensors.
+Support for

-> Support for rank 3 tensors may be added in the future.
+> rank 3 tensors may be added in the future.

 Key functions include both scalar and vectorized versions controlled by the `USE_BLAS` compiler define.
+The default build uses the non-optimized scalar versions.
+Build using `-DUSE_BLAS` or edit ann_config.h and uncomment the `USE_BLAS` define.

 ## Functions